Mooler0410/LLMsPracticalGuide/README.md

 - We used PowerPoint to plot the figure and released the source file [pptx](./source/figure_gif.pptx) for our GIF figure.
 [4/27/2023]
 - We released the source file for the still version [pptx](./source/figure_still.pptx), and replaced the figure in this repo with the still version.
 [4/29/2023]
 - Add AlexaTM, UniLM, UniLMv2 to the figure, and correct the logo for Tk.
 [4/29/2023]
+- Add usage and Restrictions (for commercial and research purposes) section.
+Credits to [Dr. Du](https://github.com/xinyadu)!.
+[5/8/2023]